KwonNayeon/urban-parks-childrens-happiness/data/README.md

 # Data Directory

 This directory contains datasets used in the analysis.
-Each dataset is described below, along with instructions on how to use them.
+Each dataset is described below.

 ## Datasets